Ocean Engineering and Sciences

 Why Coastal Management at Florida Tech?

-Qualiy of Education: The interdisciplinary applied learning environment of the Department of Marine and Environmental Systems includes diverse faculty working in oceanography, environmental resource management, environmental sciences, and ocean engineering.
+Qualiy of Education: The interdisciplinary applied learning environment of the Department of Ocean Engineering and Sciences includes diverse faculty working in oceanography, environmental resource management, environmental sciences, and ocean engineering.
 Classes and partnering between students and faculty also occur with the Dept. of Biological Sciences, the Dept. of Business and many other on-campus resources.
-Many local, state, and federal agencies, businesses, universities, and NGOs have long partnership histories with DMES at Florida Tech.
+Many local, state, and federal agencies, businesses, universities, and NGOs have long partnership histories with OES at Florida Tech.

 Quality of Life: In coastal East Florida, you live on the highest biodiversity coastal estuary in North America and adjacent to beach systems with some of the best fishing and surfing in the eastern United States - while at a major science and engineering university that has produced leading-edge ocean science graduates since 1966.
 The Indian River Lagoon estuary system has hundreds of miles of flats where the subtropical Western Atlantic reef fauna grades into the Warm Carolinean coastal fauna - producing major overlap of species from two coastal climatic regimes.
 Seagrasses, mangroves and marshes, high-energy beaches, sand dunes, rocky habitats, and inlets occur along the barrier islands of Florida's east coast.
 Melbourne is free of the heavy traffic and crime of more densely developed areas.
 Many students share houses or apartments within walking distance of the ocean.